edeno/Better-Science-Code/src/presentation.md

 ------------------

+<span class='deemphasized-title'>Why should you care about producing good code</span>

-Following good coding practices reduces the chance of making mistakes
+Following good coding practices reduces the chance of making mistakes.

 ------------------